fjj2544/ros_essay/README.md

 Content: All execution process of the navigation task in screen

-File name: `ARM. mp4`

-Content: All execution process of the arm task

-File name: `final_video. mp4`

-Content: All execution process of the fare_well task in screen

-## Multiple servo tests
+## Multiple servo tests navigation and speech

 File name: `Second test.mp4`

 Content: All the processes of performing navigation tasks twice

+## FINAL TASK VIDEO

+File name: `arm_video_rviz. mp4`

+Content: All execution process of the arm task in screen

+File name: `task_video_rviz. mp4`

+Content: All execution process of the fare_well task in screen

+File name: `task_video. mp4`

+Content: All execution process of the fare_well task in reality

 # Source Code